Chelsea Barracks: History

 In the late 1950s, the original buildings, excluding the chapel, were demolished, and in June 1960, construction started on two 13-storey concrete tower-blocks designed by Tripe and Wakeham, which were completed in 1962.
 The tower blocks were used to accommodate four companies from the Guards Regiments.
-A nail-bomb attack on the barracks by the Provisional Irish Republican Army in September 1981 killed two civilians and injured up to 50.
+A nail-bomb attack on the barracks by the Provisional Irish Republican Army on 10 October 1981 killed two civilians and injured up to 50.

 Development of the site

 On 6 September 2005 Secretary of State for Defence, John Reid, announced that Chelsea Barracks would be sold.
 He described it as needing extensive renovations.
 The site was vacated in 2008 with the troops transferred to the Royal Artillery Barracks at Woolwich.
 The site was part of the Ministry of Defence's Project MoDEL that saw it and five other sites across London sold off, mainly for housing.

 Westminster City Council published its draft planning brief for the Chelsea Barracks site in September 2006.
 It included a commitment to develop 50% of the site with affordable housing.
 A Community Forum was established by local residents in April 2006 with the support of Secretary of State for Work and Pensions, John Hutton MP, to campaign for greater transparency in the sale of the barracks site and for the 50% affordable homes commitment to be realised.